How to Get Out of Business Debt in 5 Not-So-Easy Steps

 In times of crisis, increasing revenue might be the last thing on your mind.
 That said, it's one sure way to help eliminate business debt, and there are plenty of ways to increase revenue relatively easily, depending on what your business does.

-• Sell unused assets.
 If there are any pieces of equipment, unnecessary inventory, or any other type of unused assets hanging around your business, selling them is one great way to increase revenue.

-• Factor your receivables.
 Accounts receivable factoring means you sell an invoice to a factoring company, which will pay your business a large percentage of the invoice as an advance.
 Once your customer pays the invoice to the factoring company, they'll follow up with the remainder of the invoice amount, minus any fees.
 While this is a smart way to increase revenue, make sure you thoroughly vet any factoring company before proceeding.
-There are many unethical companies out there
+There are many unethical companies out there for example — who may pose as a factoring company but are actually out to capitalize on your business debt.

-• Identify profitable services.
 Since you've recently reviewed your budget, which of your services were most profitable?
 Is there a way to prioritize those services over others as your business works to reduce debt?
 Selling more profitable goods and services can help boost that revenue quickly.